 Credit risk is defined as the risk that an insurer or other counterparty to an investment will not fulfill its obligations.
-As December 31, 2018, the commission invested in obligations of federally sponsored entities in the amount of \$13,958,802, which are rated AA+ with the exception of Resolution Funding Corporation which is not rated.
-The Commission's investment in Hancock Horizon Government Money Market Fund is rated AAAm by Standard and Poors.
+As December 31, 2019, the commission invested in obligations of federally sponsored entities in the amount of \$14,852,072, which are rated AA+ with the exception of Resolution Funding Corporation which is not rated.
 The investment in Louisiana Asset Management Pool (LAMP) is rated AAAm by Standard and Poors.
 The Commission follows the policy of the state of Louisiana and therefore is not exposed to investment credit risk.
 The type of investment allowed by the state law ensures that the Commission is not exposed to credit risk.

 The investment in LAMP is administered by LAMP, Inc., a non-profit corporation organized under laws of the State of Louisiana.
 Only local government entities having contracted to participate in LAMP have an investment interest in its pool of assets.
 The primary objective of LAMP is to provide a safe environment for the placement of public funds in short-term, high quality investments.
-The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LA R.S.33:2955.
+The LAMP portfolio includes only securities and other obligations in which local governments in Louisiana are authorized to invest in accordance with LA R.S.
+33:2955.
 The dollar weighted average portfolio maturity of LAMP assets is restricted to not more than 90 days, and consists of no securities with a maturity in excess of 397 days.
 LAMP is designed to be highly liquid to give its participants immediate access to their account balances.
 The investments in LAMP are stated at fair value based on quoted market rates.
 The fair value is determined on a weekly basis by LAMP and the value of the position in the external investment pool is the same as the pool shares.
 LAMP, Inc. is subject to the regulatory oversight of the state treasurer and the board of directors, LAMP is not registered with the Securities and Exchange Commission as an investment company.